Skip to main content

 To install the Google Cloud integration in JupiterOne, navigate to the Integrations tab in JupiterOne and select Google Cloud.
 Click New Instance to begin configuring your integration.

-Creating a configuration requires the following:
+Creating an instance requires the following:

 • Account Name by which you want to identify this Google Cloud account in JupiterOne.
 Ingested entities will have this value stored in tag.AccountName when Add AccountName Tag is enabled.